MaxHalford/maxhalford.github.io/content/blog/homoglyphs.md

        [  0,   0,   0,   0,   0,   0,   0,   0,   0,   0]], dtype=uint8)
 ```

 The starting point of each drawing is at the top-left.
 We could put some effort in and make it so that the drawings are centered.
 But that shouldn't impact the comparison, so there's no point doing it.
-We can see that the same pixels are "activated", but that they contain the same grayscale values.
-We can solve this by converting each grayscale representation to a bitmap of 0s and 1s.
+We can see that the same pixels are "activated" in each rendering.
+However, the grayscale values are different.
+We can coarse the images by converting them to bitmaps of 0s and 1s.
 To each the comparison across many characters, I think it also makes sense to concatenate the bitmap into a string.

 ```py
 def encode_char(char, typeface='Helvetica', size=10):